Improving Your Score

 - Don't let anyone make an inquiry on your credit report unless you absolutely have to.
 In general, the more inquiries, the lower your score.
 However, if you are shopping for a loan, make sure multiple inquiries occur within a few weeks, so that they can count as one inquiry on your score.

 - If you are planning on applying for a big loan, such as a mortgage, don't open new credit card accounts just to increase your available credit in the hopes of raising your score.
 Opening new accounts will at first have a negative impact.
 In the long term, however, having more credit available can boost your score.

 If you go to the bank for a loan and are turned down because your score is too low, your would-be lender will get a list of reasons for that low score.
 You can use that list to try to turn your score around.
 Since lenders can also use their own scoring methods, nothing is guaranteed, but you certainly can't hurt your score by taking any of these steps.

-If you'd like to learn more about credit, loans and financial planning, follow the links on the next page.
+If you'd like to learn more about credit, loans and financial planning, follow the links below.

 Related HowStuffWorks Articles

 - What one thing will improve your credit score the most?

 - What's the average credit score and why?

 - How Buying a Car Works

 - [url='450162:0']What are the differences between the various "chapters" of bankruptcy?[/url